r00k5A58/knocker/README.md

   -c CLOAKED, --cloaked CLOAKED
                         Specify the target cloaked port for success checking -b, --bruteforce
-                        Have knocker automatically brute force the target for you -r RANGE, --range RANGE
+                        Have knocker automatically brute force the target for you.
+Shortcut for -r 1-65535 -r RANGE, --range RANGE
                         Specify a suspected range of ports to attempt to brute force (i.e. 1000-1200) -p PORTS, --ports PORTS